 The main selling points of the VIJIM VL81 are:

 - built-in battery

 - horseshoe and 1/4 inch mounts

 To unlock the full potential of VIJIM VL81 you will need to pair it with a £15 magic arm.
-This 11-inch long wonder complements the lights in more way than I could imagine.
+This 11-inch-long wonder complements the lights in more ways than I could imagine.
 This combo enabled me to use the lights in more situations: from video work to using it as a stationary desk lamp, or extra light for painting models.

 VIJIM VL81 last about 2h on the full beam.
-If that’s not enough, USB-C port can be used to power up the light from an external source (power supply, portable battery).
-Even if you do run out the charge, just plug it in and you are ready to continue!
-These are so comfortable to use, that I paired it with Tonor mic stand to create a very unique desk lamp.
+If that’s not enough, a USB-C port can be used to power up the light from an external source (power supply, portable battery).
+Even if you do run out of the charge, just plug it in and you are ready to continue!
+These are so comfortable to use, that I paired them with a Tonor mic stand to create a very unique desk lamp.

 It’s not an issue, perhaps thanks to the low brightness level being set quite high.
 I actually run into situations where the light was slightly too bright at the lowest level.
 That’s ok, I will fix this.

 After 2 years almost all the lights developed a fault.
 Some sooner, some later, but in all cases, the potentiometers inside gave up and stopped responding properly to the wheel actuation.
 Some are hard to set to full brightness, and others struggle to change the colour temperature.
 They were fun while they lasted, but at this point to make them usable again, I would have to open it up and change the pots.

 Perhaps I’ll simply repurpose them for something else.
 Time will tell.